-I’ve read that a human’s senses are hyper aware when visiting a place for the first time, hearkening back to our primitive selves when our survival instincts kicked into overdrive and warned us to be more aware in new surroundings.
+I’ve read that a human’s senses are hyper aware when visiting a place for the first time, hearkening back to our primitive selves when our survival instincts kick into overdrive and warn us to be more aware in new surroundings.
 I believe it.

-When my eyes see something they’ve never seen before, my nose smells a foreign aroma, my palette tastes a new flavor, an intense physical and mental reaction occurs.
+When my eyes see something they’ve never seen before, my nose smells a foreign aroma or my palette tastes a new flavor, an intense physical and mental reaction occurs.
 The dull and routine gives way and my entire thought process changes.

-However, most of the time a place’s appeal comes not from the natural beauty, exotic tastes or smells and sites, it comes from the people.
+However, most of the time the appeal of a destination comes not from the natural beauty, exotic tastes or smells and sites, it comes from the people.
 The connection with people, some of whom you don’t even share a common language but are still able to communicate non verbally, is by far the sweetest part of travel and the part that has changed my life forever.

-After a trip I’m more aware of the world around me.
-Ironically, though my place in it seems more insignificant than ever, that somehow is a comfort.
-I feel both humbled and empowered to do more to help others than ever before.
-The further I travel it seems the deeper the connection to my fellow human being.
+After a trip I’m more aware of the world around me, though ironically my place in it seems more insignificant than ever.
+That somehow is a comfort since I feel both humbled and empowered to do more to help others than ever before.
+The further I travel it seems the deeper the connection I gain to my fellow human being.

 My experience with travel is not unique.
-I know from talking with countless other travelers that such is the very common impact of authentic travel experiences.
+I know from talking with countless other travelers that this is the very common impact of authentic travel experiences.

 We hope Raw Travel can help encourage this shift and ease the journey for many of these travelers, novice or experienced, at least a bit.

 We want to encourage everyone to get rid of the fear, understand that it’s OK to go somewhere and not speak a word of the language or understand fully their customs.
-To show people that you absolutely don’t have to be famous or wealthy to travel, you just need a passport, an adventurous spirit and an open mind to have a life changing travel experience.
+We want to show people that you absolutely don’t have to be famous or wealthy to travel, you just need a passport, an adventurous spirit and an open mind to have a life changing travel experience.